RomanMachala/AudioEval/README.md

 >**_Possible usecases_**:
 >- Zero-shot systems - let's say you have a dataset consisting of *x* audio samples of a single speaker.
 Take one sample out of this dataset and use this sample as a reference (to extract speaker embedings used in zero-shot synthesis).
 This sample will be used as a reference for the system to generate new samples with transcriptions matching the remaining *x - 1* samples left in your dataset.
 These left over audios will be your reference samples and generated ones will be generated samples in intrusive evalaution.
 >- Single speaker models - you have a dataset consisting of *x* audio samples of a single speaker that were not used in training for the single speaker model you are using and the spekars matches in both your dataset and in used model.
 Generate *x* audio samples using the model with transcriptions matching the "human-made" dataset, which will serve as reference samples to your generated ones.
->*The aim of these scenarios would be to compare the ability of the system pro produce high-quality audio*
+>*The aim of these scenarios would be to compare the ability of the system pro produce audio with characteristics matching dataset's characteristics*
 >**The metrics in these scenarios would showcase how much the generated audios differ from a reference, human-made ones**
 #### Used intrusive metrics
 The intrusive metrics used in this system are: